navsinghoberoi/RestApiAutomation/README.md

 Automated tests : To run the automated tests, follow the steps -

 Go to RestApiAutomation/src/test/java folder.
-To run the testcases, execute TestsNG.xml file.
+To run the testcases, execute TestNG.xml file.

 # Built With :
 Java -- Programming Language